 Causes of Thoroughpin – swelling either side of the joint

 Curb – Enlargement of the planter surface of the fibular tarsal bone

 Watching the horse move

 This talk was great!
-Its great to see how joints of the horse work, and what we can do as a trimmer to help any discomfort.
+It's great to see how joints of the horse work, and what we can do as trimmers to help any discomfort.

 The rest of the time we spent trimming hooves, doing corrective trimming on rehab cases and a maintenance trimming on the sound horse.
 The main forces in trimming to change under-slung heels and heel contraction.